1950–51 FA Cup: Third round proper

 The 44 First and Second Division clubs entered the competition at this stage along with Gateshead, Northampton Town and Stockport County.

 The matches were scheduled to be played on Saturday, 6 January 1951, though two were postponed until later the same week.
 Five matches were drawn, with replays taking place later the same week.
+For the first time since 1924–25, no teams from the qualifying rounds reached this stage (or its pre-1925 equivalent).

 Fourth round proper

 The matches were played on Saturday, 27 January 1951.
 Two matches were drawn, the replays being played on Wednesday, 31 January 1951.

-Fifth Round Proper
+Fifth round proper

 The matches were played on Saturday, 10 February 1951.
 One match was drawn and replayed the following Wednesday.